exponea/exponea-flutter-sdk/Documentation/flutter-sdk.md

 > 📘
 >
-> Bloomreach Engagement was formerly known as Exponea.
+> {user.mkg} was formerly known as Exponea.
 For backward compatibility, the Exponea name continues to be used in the Flutter SDK.

 ## What is the Exponea Flutter SDK?

-The Exponea Flutter SDK allows you to integrate your Flutter-based mobile application with Bloomreach Engagement and track your customers' behavior in your app.
+The Exponea Flutter SDK allows you to integrate your Flutter-based mobile application with {user.mkg} and track your customers' behavior in your app.
 Integrating the SDK in your app will enable you to track events and customer properties, send push notifications, and display in-app messages and content blocks.

 The Flutter SDK is implemented as a wrapper around the native [Android](https://documentation.bloomreach.com/engagement/docs/android-sdk) and [iOS](https://documentation.bloomreach.com/engagement/docs/ios-sdk) SDKs.